15 Best Podcast Software Solutions in 2025

 Adobe Audition is the best choice for recording podcasts if you are looking for loads of extra features.

-Like all things Adobe, this is one of the best podcast software.
+Like all things Adobe, this is one of the best podcast software programs.
 An excellent tool for all the creative folks willing to spend a premium price on features.
-Adobe Audition has multiple features making it the top choice among paid podcast software for veteran and new podcasters.
+Adobe Audition has multiple features, making it the top choice among paid podcast software for veteran and new podcasters.

 Top Features